Hans Toch

-Hans Herbert Toch (April 17, 1930 – June 18, 2021) was a Vienna, Austrian-born social psychologist and criminologist.
+Hans Herbert Toch (April 17, 1930 – June 18, 2021) was a social psychologist and criminologist.
 He was Distinguished Professor Emeritus in the School of Criminal Justice at the University at Albany, SUNY.
 He was a fellow of the American Psychological Association and the American Society of Criminology, and served as president of the American Association for Forensic Psychology in 1996.
 He was the co-recipient of the 2001 August Vollmer Award from the American Society of Criminology, and received the 2005 "Prix DeGreff" Award from the International Society of Criminology.

+Toch was born in Vienna, Austria.